MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

+**classlist():** With classlist() we can manipulate class on a DOM element.
+It contains different methods like add, remove, toggle, contains.

+**BEM (Block, element, modifier):** BEM is a naming convention for CSS.

+* Block: house
+* Element: house__kitchen
+* Modifier: house--condo

+A block is a high level construct like header or content.
+A block of content.

+Element is a piece of a block.
+So the name is the block name, followed by two underscores and the element name.

+Modifier indicates a different version of the an element.

 **Async/Await:** Is the combination of two tools, the async function and the await operator.
 When used together, we get a new way to structure our promises, that makes the code a whole lot easier to work with.
 The await operator can only be used with async functions.

 When creating a new function, we can choose to create a function as an async function: